-As the TMC22xx uses a fixed UART address, in principle only one IC can be accessed per UART interface channel.
-Adding analog switches allows separated access to individual ICs.
+As the TMC2209 uses has a limited number of UART addresses, in principle only up to four ICs can be accessed per UART interface channel.
+Adding analog switches allows separated access to more individual ICs.
 This scheme is similar to an SPI bus with individual slave select lines (Figure 4.2).
+With this scheme, the microstep resolution can be selected via MS1 and MS2 pins (consider actual setting for addressing).

-Figure 4.2 Addressing multiple TMC22xx via single wire interface using analog switches
+Figure 4.2 Addressing multiple TMC2209 via single wire interface using analog switches